jhost94/RabbitBot/README.md

 # Future features
 - Command restriction, for certain commands only moderators or channel owner can use, and not everyone.
 - Full customization, the streamer has ALL the power.
 Use a way to have a user-friendly option management, and changes updated live.
-- More on screen elements, like subs alert, donations, etc. AND BETTER.

 # Instructions
 To run the plugin on OBS: